-The matter of premises liability responsibility might seem to be obvious in many cases, but there are a lot of complexities that can be very confusing for most people.
-If you are involved in a premises liability dispute, it will be vital to get the help of a lawyer who is experienced in this area of the law.
+The matter of premises liability responsibility might seem to be obvious, but there are a lot of complexities that can be very confusing.
+If you are involved in a premises liability dispute, it is vital to get the help of a lawyer who is experienced in this area of the law.

 The Legal Theory of Premises Liability Responsibility

-In the eyes of the law, the owner or any residents living of a property can be held liable for any accidents on the property that result in injuries.
-There are many different types of accidents that can take place on private and public property, ranging from relatively minor incidents such as a slip-and-fall to something major such as a ride malfunction at an amusement park.
+In the eyes of the law, the owner or any residents living on a property can be held liable for any accidents that result in injuries.
+There are many different types of accidents that can take place on private and public property, ranging from relatively minor incidents such as a slip-and-fall to something major like a ride malfunction at an amusement park.

 Basically, when someone enters your yard or a store you might own, he or she should be able to reasonably expect not to be hurt.
 Whether you own the property or you are a non-owner resident, you are responsible for maintaining an environment that could be regarded as “relatively safe.”
 If, for example, a mail delivery person is walking up your driveway and trips over one of your child’s toys, you could be sued for any injuries he or she suffers.
 However, if that delivery person acted in a way that could be viewed as unsafe, then you might not face liability.